 Achievements

 This is an activity that sounds easy, but for someone with impostor syndrome, it can be extremely hard to complete.
 All you need to do is list your achievements, no matter how small.
 It can be anything from cooking a new meal and not burning it to getting three GCSEs.
-If you’re struggling with this, which is likely if you have impostor syndrome, ask the people that know you for help.
+If you’re struggling with this, which is likely if you have impostor syndrome, ask the people who know you for help.

 A lot of clients I’ve worked with have really struggled with this.
-But as we spend time going through this task, asking questions, and exploring the answers, you can quickly go from having one or two achievements and turning that into 50 achievement in the course of a few sessions.
+But as we spend time going through this task, asking questions, and exploring the answers, you can quickly go from having one or two achievements and turning that into 50 achievements in the course of a few sessions.

 Own your successes

-Everyone likes a bit of modesty from time-to-time, but failing to acknowledge your successes undermines your sense of self.
+Everyone likes a bit of modesty from time to time, but failing to acknowledge your successes undermines your sense of self.
 Instead of saying you were lucky or some other such modifier you’re using to self-sabotage your achievements, take the time to acknowledge your success.
 In fact, get out your list of achievements and add it to the list.
 Or, if you prefer, write it in your journal with some additional notes about your reflection on your success.

 Facts over feelings

-One of the most common thinking errors is confusing feelings with being facts.
+One of the most common thinking errors is confusing feelings with facts.
 Just because you feel that you’re not good enough, doesn’t make that a fact.
 Learn to recognise the difference between a feeling and what’s true.
-One way you can do this is by examining the evidence for the feeling so you can weight up if it’s true or not.
+One way you can do this is by examining the evidence for the feeling so you can weigh up if it’s true or not.

 Challenge your thoughts

 There are several ways you can do this.
 One method is to look for evidence for and against what your intrusive thoughts are telling you.
 Another method would be to just flip whatever the thought is telling you.
-So if you thought is telling you you’ll fail, you’ll start telling yourself you’ll succeed.
-You could even start recalling the times where you didn’t fail when you thought you would.
+So if your thought is telling you you’ll fail, you’ll start telling yourself you’ll succeed.
+You could even start recalling the times when you didn’t fail when you thought you would.

 Advertisements